 Agriteam Gives Back

-Agriteam’s 2008 Charitable Donations Committee was formed in early February to administer Agriteam staff members’ recommendations for which charitable causes they’d like to donate to both in terms of time and money.
-So far, the committee has made donations to the following organizations: the Boys & Girls Club of Ottawa, Kamp Kiwanis, the Lotus Child Center in Mongolia, Plan Canada, the Witches of Gushiegu Project in northern Ghana, the Heart & Stroke Foundation and the Good Hope Trust in Tanzania.
-Background information on these organizations can be found later in this bulletin.
+Agriteam’s Charitable Donations Committee was formed in February 2008 to administer Agriteam staff members’ recommendations for which charitable causes they’d like to donate to both in terms of time and money.
+So far, the committee has made donations to the following organizations: the Boys & Girls Club of Ottawa, Kamp Kiwanis, the Lotus Child Center in Mongolia, Plan Canada, the Witches of Gushiegu Project in northern Ghana, the Heart & Stroke Foundation and the Good Hope Trust in Tanzania and more.

 Summer Spotlight: The Witches of Gushiegu Project